HarleeScordo/HarleeScordo.github.io/README.md

 ## Made difference report for similar CSVs and Parquets:

-I Made difference report for similar CSVs and Parquets.
+I made difference report for similar CSVs and Parquets.
 This helps when running new code to see the differences quickly in outputs.

 ![Daff_report](assets/img/Daff_report.png)